aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 ---
-title: Pdf with Node.js via C++
+title: PDF with Node.js via C++
-linktitle: Pdf
+linktitle: PDF
 type: docs
 weight: 220
 url: /nodejs-cpp/convert-excel-to-pdf/
-description: Learn how to convert Excel Workbook into PDF using Aspose.Cells for Node.js via C++.
+description: Learn how to convert an Excel workbook into PDF using Aspose.Cells for Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}
-Aspose.Cells supports conversion of Excel Workbook into PDF.
-In this example, we will see the complete conversion of an Excel Workbook into PDF.
+Aspose.Cells supports conversion of an Excel workbook into PDF.
+In this example, we will see the complete conversion of an Excel workbook into PDF.
 {{% /alert %}}

 ## **Converting Excel Workbook to PDF**

 PDF files are widely used to exchange documents between organizations, government sectors, and individuals.
-It is a standard document format and software developers are often asked to find a way to convert Microsoft Excel files into PDF documents.
+It is a standard document format, and software developers are often asked to find a way to convert Microsoft Excel files into PDF documents.

 Aspose.Cells supports converting Excel files to PDF and maintains high visual fidelity in the conversion.

 {{% alert color="primary" %}}
-Aspose.Cells for Node.js via C++ directly writes the information about API and Version Number in output documents.
-For example, upon rendering Document to PDF, Aspose.Cells for Node.js via C++ populates **PDF Producer** field with value, e.g 'Aspose.Cells v23.2'.
+Aspose.Cells for Node.js via C++ directly writes the API and version‑number information in output documents.
+For example, upon rendering a document to PDF, Aspose.Cells for Node.js via C++ populates the **PDF Producer** field with a value, e.g., 'Aspose.Cells v23.2'.

-Please note that you can change this information in output Documents by [**PdfSaveOptions.getProducer()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getProducer--) property.
+Please note that you can change this information in output documents by the [**PdfSaveOptions.getProducer()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getProducer--) property.
 {{% /alert %}}

 ### **Direct Conversion**

 Aspose.Cells for Node.js via C++ supports conversion from spreadsheets to PDF independently of other software.
-Simply save an Excel file to PDF using the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class' [**save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method.
+Simply save an Excel file to PDF using the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class's [**save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method.
 The [**save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method provides the [**SaveFormat.Pdf**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration member that converts the native Excel files to PDF format.

-Follow the below steps to directly convert the Excel spreadsheets to PDF format:
+Follow the steps below to directly convert the Excel spreadsheets to PDF format:

 1. Instantiate an object of the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class by calling its empty constructor.
 1. You may open/load an existing template file or skip this step if you are creating the workbook from scratch.
 1. Do any work (input data, apply formatting, set formulas, insert pictures or other drawing objects, and so on) on the spreadsheet using Aspose.Cells' APIs.
-1. When the spreadsheet code is complete, call the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class' [**save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method to save the spreadsheet.
+1. When the spreadsheet code is complete, call the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class's [**save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method to save the spreadsheet.

-The file format should be PDF so select *Pdf* (a pre-defined value) from the [**SaveFormat**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration to generate the final PDF document.
+The file format should be PDF, so select *Pdf* (a pre‑defined value) from the [**SaveFormat**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration to generate the final PDF document.

 ```javascript
 const path = require("path");